Keto Pecan Praline Bark

 15 Easy Keto friendly dinners made in 30 minutes or less!

 This bark makes great Christmas gifts, you can put a few pieces in a cellophane bag tied with a nice ribbon.
+This is such an easy Low Carb candy to make and you can also add seeds or different nuts to this if you’d like.
+I listed some ideas down below that you can check out.

 *Exact measurements are listed in the recipe card below.

-How to Make Keto Pecan Praline Bark
+🔪 How to Make Pecan Praline Bark

-Toast the pecans on the oven @ 325F for 7 minutes, while you make the praline.
+Toast the pecans on the oven @ 325°F for 7 minutes, while you make the praline.

+Melt the butter over medium heat in a medium saucepan.
 Add in the Swerve granular, Swerve brown and heavy cream, stir to dissolve.

 Simmer on low heat for 8-10 minutes, stirring often.
 Be careful not to burn it!